-Mental retardation is normally diagnosed before the age of 18 and is defined as when an IQ of a person is 75 or lower.
+Intellectual disability is normally diagnosed before the age of 18 and is defined as when an IQ of a person is 75 or lower.
 Individuals will show signs of difficulty in two areas of adaptive skills, such as social skills, health, or safety.
 Significant psychiatric or behavioral problems are normally present, although the IQ is not necessarily related to an underlying psychiatric disorder.
-A person with mental retardation may need pharmacological or behavioral treatment if he is diagnosed with:
+A person with intellectual disability may need pharmacological or behavioral treatment if he is diagnosed with:

 - Major depressive disorder

 - Anxiety disorder

 Treatment for this type of condition needs to be based on the specific needs of the individual; for example, a patient with epilepsy may react to certain medication very differently than someone without, so it’s important to keep the treatment as specific as possible.
 It can be more difficult to diagnose behavior or psychological conditions as the intellectual disability becomes more severe, however.

 Behavior problems in an individual with intellectual disability might be treated with medication or behavior therapy.
 If your family member has an intellectual disability and has any of these behaviors, treatment may be needed: